 Think of the contract administrator as an unbiased mediator.
 While a contract is being created, there may be errors, disputes and miscommunication.
 It is the contract administrator’s job to oversee what is happening and produce the best possible version of the contract.

 In many ways, a contract administrator is like a couple’s counselor.
 There doesn’t necessarily have to be an issue in order for the couple to benefit from counseling.
-But, more often than not, employers and contractors will go back and forth on terms, pricing and other things until both parties are happy.
+But, more often than not, employers and contractors will go back and forth on terms, procurement, pricing and other things until both parties are happy.
 Having someone dedicated to managing these discussions makes the process run smoother.

 A few examples of factors a contract administrator will be responsible for are:

 - Providing contract updates

 - Coordinating with different departments, such as the legal team

 - Making fair, impartial decisions

 A contract administrator is there to make life easier, create a stronger document and initiate a strong employer/contractor relationship.
 This contract can make or break the project, as a whole.
 Miscommunication and misunderstandings are leading causes of project failure, and a great contract administrator can prevent this.